tresinformal/drakkar/fairytale.md

 which is troublesome as it was winter and they were in North Finland... and they lived happily until their livers collapsed..

-Eventually, the universe aged and entropy ripped them apart!
+Eventually, the universe aged and entropy ripped the rest of their bodies apart!